sergeiudris/ipfs-cube/README.md

 - repository - should be at github.com/ipfs-shipyard/find
 - docs - no : only program and readme with two sections - goal and build from source
 - tests - no
-- just a program - simple, entirely free, open source, no barriers ratio-limits ads donations rewards economies etc. - just a program that does its thing, like transmission on linux, but with search
+- just a program - simple, entirely free, open source, no barriers ratio-limits ads donations rewards economies - just a program that does its thing, like transmission on linux, but with search